isomerpages/isomerpages-govtech/media/media-releases/_posts/2018-08-23-corppass-to-be-single-login-method-for-businesses-from-1-september-2018.md

 ---
 > More than nine in 10 businesses are using CorpPass

-From 1 September 2018, Singapore Corporate Access (CorpPass) will be the single login method for businesses to transact with more than 140 government digital services, replacing SingPass and EASY[1].
+From 1 September 2018, Singapore Corporate Access (CorpPass) will be the single login method for businesses to transact with more than 140 government digital services, replacing SingPass and EASY <sup>[1]</sup>

 Following the launch of CorpPass in September 2016, more than 90 per cent of businesses are now using CorpPass to transact with government digital services.